hughcj11/Embryo_Histone_PTM_Analysis/README.md

     Replicate calculations Total PTMs:provides a biologically relevant HistonePTMLibrary with the relative abundance calculated for each PTM type regardless of histone location/residue for each replicate.

 The file downloaded from Skyline should be copied and pasted into the first sheet of the Excel Calculations Workbook.
 The "Replicate calculations" sheet should be copied onto the second sheet of the Excel Calculations Workbook.

+The code Histone_PTM_Statistics performs stastistics on the unique hPTMS and the global hPTM changes.

+The code Embryo hPTM R code is used in R to generate abundance maps/PCA plot.